12 ‘Zero Calorie’ Foods That Totally Have Calories

 You see, food manufacturers are allowed to say something has “0” calories until it breaks the 5-calorie mark.
 If that sounds innocuous, think of it another way: Something like cooking spray—which has just a couple calories per tiny squirt, so is listed as 0 calories per serving—is more like 20 calories if you’re dousing your pan every time you use it.
 Do that just five times a week for a year and that explains that extra pound (or more!) of flesh you have around your waist.
 Oh, and manufacturers are allowed to be up to 20 percent off with their calorie listings.
 You can guess which direction they tend to be off in…

 Losing weight and optimizing your health is all about the knowledge to make the right choice.
-So, here's a look at so-called zero calorie foods that aren't actually zero calories.
-For more ways the wool may be pulled over your eyes, don't miss these 23 Scams and Sneaky Tricks at the Grocery Store.
+So, here’s a look at so-called zero calorie foods that aren’t actually zero calories.
+For more ways the wool may be pulled over your eyes, don’t miss these grocery store scams.

 Buttery sprays claim they contain zero calories and fat per spray.
-But let's be real: no one ever uses a single little squirt.
+But let’s be real: no one ever uses a single little squirt.
 Given the trace amounts of calories, one bottle averages to more than 900 calories, according to Chelsey Amer, RDN.
-"Even more important than the hidden calories, however, is that these types of products tend to be made with synthetic ingredients.
-These ingredients have no benefit to our overall health and scientists are unsure of the long-term health effects."
-You're better off using actual butter—even if it has more calories—than chemically-rich butter or cooking sprays like PAM.
-Find out the 23 Worst Food Additives in America to see what else you should steer clear of!
+“Even more important than the hidden calories, however, is that these types of products tend to be made with synthetic ingredients.
+These ingredients have no benefit to our overall health and scientists are unsure of the long-term health effects.”
+You’re better off using actual butter—even if it has more calories—than chemically-rich butter or cooking sprays like PAM.
+Find out the worst food additives in America to see what else you should steer clear of!